willkerry/sudbury-rowing-club/data/_news/st-ives-and-henley-womens.md

 Sean Moriarty raced in a single scull at a regatta for the first time, then competed with wife Teresa as they doubled up for the first time and pushed an experienced Mixed Masters E double scull from Peterborough City all the way to the line.

 On the same weekend, Jen Titterington competed with her regular doubles partner from Ipswich Rowing Club, Bev Goodchild, at Henley Women's Regatta.
-The regatta is held over three days, over a distance of 1500 meteres, on the Henley Royal Regatta course.
+The regatta is held over three days, over a distance of 1500 meters, on the Henley Royal Regatta course.

 On the Friday morning, all 38 of the competitors in their event, Aspirational Double Sculls, completed a time trial.
 The fastest 16 crews from this race went through to the heats on Friday afternoon, where the Ipswich/Sudbury crew beat Cantabrigian in a time of 5:59.